Why did my dentist miss the decay on my tooth if I come in twice a year?

 This is a somewhat complicated situation to explain in fewer than 175 words.
 However, I will give you a brief explanation and if you need more detail please email me from my website or talk with your dentist.

 Fourth, honestly, sometimes it could have just been missed.
 We are not perfect and at times we overlook a cavity.
 When that happens I just fess up.
 It’s not negligent, it’s just human.
-That is why we try to take them every 6 months and both hygienist and Dentist look at x-rays to help the dentist diagnosis suspicious areas.
+That is why we try to take them every 6 months and both hygienists and Dentists look at x-rays to help the dentist diagnose suspicious areas.

-And lastly, ideally I would like to take 10-14 x-rays every 6 months to make sure I see every inch of a every tooth.
-However, “your” insurance carrier would not cover that so your out of pocket expense would be much greater.
+And lastly, ideally, I would like to take 10-14 x-rays every 6 months to make sure I see every inch of every tooth.
+However, “your” insurance carrier would not cover that so your out-of-pocket expense would be much greater.
 And honestly, most patients would be pissed off.
 So we try to stay with the 4 back x-rays and 2 front x-rays twice a year because that is all that is allowed.
 I hate to say it’s the game we all play but realistically, most people accept what an insurance company allows.